 Then I quickly responded: “Okay, see you Sunday!” and hung up.
 She hardly got a chance to say anything!

-I’m happy to report I don’t dread phone calls like that so much now.
+I’m happy to report that these days I do expect to chat for a bit on the phone.
 I’ve got much better at calling people.
-But it took me a long time to learn because I didn’t understand how important it was.
-I didn’t understand the idea of relational or tasky.
+But it took me a long time to learn because I didn’t understand how important it was to simply chat.
+I didn’t understand the difference between two personality types and how important they are.
+I didn’t know about “relational” and “tasky”.

 SHE made a point of talking to the man at the corner shop.
 Whereas I’d rush in to buy my milk or bread, and rush out again.
 “Gotta go!
 Can’t stop!”